-Students who do not pass Areas B and/or C will be able to retake either one or both during the semester immediately following the first attempt.
+Students who do not pass the Areas B and/or C exam will be able to retake either one or both during the semester immediately following the first attempt, during the same semester as the first attempt.
 A student may not take any part of the comprehensive written examination for areas B or C more than three times.